airbnb/epoxy-ios/README.md

 </tr>
 </table>

-You can learn more about `EpoxyBars` in its [wiki entry](https://github.com/airbnb/epoxy-ios/wiki/EpoxyBars).
+You can learn more about `EpoxyBars` in its [wiki entry](https://github.com/airbnb/epoxy-ios/wiki/EpoxyBars), or by browsing the [code documentation](https://swiftpackageindex.com/airbnb/epoxy-ios/master/documentation/epoxybars).

 ### EpoxyNavigationController